 Thus a complaint can be filed either at the place where each or a whole number of the opposite parties reside or carry on business or at the place where the cause of action arises.
 In the case of manufactured goods, apart from the place of manufacture, the cause of action arises also at the place where the product is marketed.

 A complaint is defined in Section 2(c) as the making of any allegation in writing to the following effect:

 - that as a result of any unfair trade practice adopted by any trader, the complainant has suffered loss or damage;

-- that the goods mentioned in the complaint suffer from one or more defects;
+- The goods mentioned in the complaint suffer from one or more defects;

-- that the services mentioned in the complaint suffer from deficiency in any respect;
+- that the services mentioned in the complaint suffer from a deficiency in any respect;

-- that the trader has charged for the goods mentioned in the complaint a price in excess of the price fixed by or under any law for the time being n force or displayed in the goods or any package containing such goods.
+- The trader has charged for the goods mentioned in the complaint a price in excess of the price fixed by or under any law for the time being n force or displayed in the goods or any package containing such goods.